James McClean: Personal life

-In 2013, McClean, of Sunderland at the time, attracted criticism when he wrote a tweet naming "The Broad Black Brimmer" as his favorite song by The Wolfe Tones.
+In 2013, McClean, then of Sunderland, attracted criticism when he wrote a tweet naming "The Broad Black Brimmer" as his favourite song by the Irish rebel band the Wolfe Tones.
 The song is associated with physical force Irish republicanism.
 As a result of his tweet, his club manager, Martin O'Neill, advised him to stop using Twitter.

 Since his move to English football in 2012, McClean and his family have received anti-Irish abuse, both in person and on social media.